heliosproj/HeliOS/README.md

 ***
 # Releases
 All releases, including the current release, can be found [here](https://github.com/MannyPeterson/HeliOS/releases).
-* **0.3.3 - TBD**
+* **0.3.3 - Multi-region memory support, memory defragmentation, CMSIS support, new portability layer and other code improvements**
-* 0.3.2 - Some fixes to the memory management system calls and related functions.
+* 0.3.2 - Some fixes to the memory management system calls and related functions
-* 0.3.1 - A lot of refactoring, code clean-up from the 0.3.0 release and code documentation/readability improvements.
+* 0.3.1 - A lot of refactoring, code clean-up from the 0.3.0 release and code documentation/readability improvements
 * 0.3.0 - First release of the new 0.3.x series kernel (many new features, most of the kernel rewritten, new example code and new documentation)
 * 0.2.7 - Added a contributed example, privatized the list pointers for scheduler and added support for Teensy 3/4
 * 0.2.6 - Added built-in support for ESP8266 and minor internal updates